mikemclin/passport-custom-request-grant/README.md

 }
 ```

-In this example, the app is able to authenticate a user based on an `ssoToken` property from a submitted JSON payload.
+In this example, the app is able to authenticate a user based on an `sso_token` property from a submitted JSON payload.
 The `bySsoToken` is this app's way of doing that.
 It will return `null` or a user object.
 It also might throw exceptions explaining why the token is invalid.
 The `byPassportCustomRequest` catches any of those exceptions and converts them to appropriate OAuth exception type.
 If an `ssoToken` is not present on the request payload, then we return `null` which returns an **invalid_credentials** error response:

 ```json
 {